 What to Consider Before Making an Offer on a House

 When you’ve found a house and you want to put an offer in, you will need to get it inspected.
-Typically, you can take advantage of a 10-day inspection period by bringing in an inspector to assess the house.
+Typically, you can take advantage of a 10-day inspection period by bringing in a home inspector to assess the house.
 You may also want to consider hiring people who work in other trades, such as roofing, plumbing and electricity.
 A home inspector may not be able to catch everything.
 Bring in someone who is licensed in a specific profession and who will know what to check in a house before buying, tell you what might be wrong with the system and estimate how much it would cost to fix it.
-When negotiating the price of your home with the seller, having this information can work well in your favor.
+We also recommend using your own home inspector, and not one that your real estate agent works with.
+Can friends and family for recommendations.
+When negotiating the sales price of your home with the seller, having this information can work well in your favor.

 2. Other Offers